 Real Tampa Rehab Example

-Numbers look like this:
+Numbers look great.

 • Purchase Price: $220,000